Scott W. Rothstein: Resolution

 By 2014, TD Bank had paid hundreds of millions of dollars to investors that sued the bank, and all of Rothstein's investors were made whole, with some making a profit.

+Bankruptcy and creditor recovery

+Following Rothstein's arrest and guilty plea, his law firm Rothstein Rosenfeldt Adler, P.A. was placed into Chapter 11 bankruptcy in the Southern District of Florida (Case No. 09-34791), with Herbert Stettin appointed as the bankruptcy trustee.
+The involuntary petition was filed by defrauded investors represented by Genovese Joblove & Battista.
+The Official Committee of Creditors was represented by Akerman LLP and Kelley Kronenberg, while the debtor's estate was managed by lead counsel Jordi Guso of Berger Singerman.
+The proceedings generated hundreds of clawback actions against investors who had received payments from the scheme, with various South Florida firms representing affected creditor groups, including Stroock & Lavan LLP, Sonn & Associates, and the Law Office of Mark S. Roher, P.A.
+The case remained active for over a decade before its termination in January 2021.

 Prosecution and sentencing

 How authorities came to know of Rothstein's activities is unclear.

 On November 3, 2009, Federal Bureau of Investigation and Internal Revenue Service (IRS) agents raided RRA's offices.

 Prior to the raid, Rothstein sent inquiries to other lawyers asking which countries refused to extradite criminal suspects to either the U.S. or Israel.
 Some lawyers responded that Morocco is one such country.
 Rothstein wired $16 million to an individual in Casablanca and left for Casablanca on October 26, 2009.
 On October 31, 2009, he texted a suicide note to all of his law partners, writing "Sorry for letting you all down.
 I am a fool.
 I thought I could fix it, but got trapped by my ego and refusal to fail, and now all I have accomplished is hurting the people I love.
 Please take care of yourselves and please protect Kimmie [Rothstein's wife].
 She knew nothing.
 Neither did she, nor any of you deserve what I did.
 I hope God allows me to see you on the other side.
 Love, Scott."

 On November 3, 2009, after many texts from Rosenfeldt urging him to "choose life", Rothstein returned to Fort Lauderdale from Casablanca, on a chartered jet.
 (Rothstein was a large contributor to the Las Olas Chabad Jewish Center, which at the time had the following affixed to its facade: 'The Rothstein Family Downtown Jewish Center Chabad'.
 Rabbi Schneur Kaplan is one of the people who talked Rothstein out of committing suicide.)

 On November 3, 2009, with $117,000 in its operating account, Rothstein's firm filed suit against him, accusing him of misappropriating hundreds of millions of dollars from investor trust accounts, and asked a judge to dissolve the firm.
 A retired judge was assigned to act as receiver and untangle the firm's finances.